codex-academy/SortAndSearch/pages/lists_vs_arrays.md

 console.log(players[1]);
 ```

-Javascript Arrays allows this to happen:
+JavaScript Arrays allows this to happen:

 ```javascript